mitchty/orb/readme.md

 # orb.sh, the opinionated ruby/perl chooser

+Consider this a work in progress at best until I finish writing tests for everything.
+Proof of concept basically.
+It "works" for varying definitions of work.

 Why not rbenv?

 I don't like shims that are shell wrappers, and no need to exec a shell just to exec ruby.